-Eastern Wind Dataset
+Eastern Wind Data Set

-Wind plant locations were determined using a proprietary AWS Truepower wind speed map of the study area along with 10 years of speed distributions previously computed by AWS Truepower.
+Wind power plant locations were determined using a proprietary AWS Truepower wind speed map of the study area along with 10 years of speed distributions previously computed by AWS Truepower.
 The wind resource at each cell was computed by combining these data sets with a composite turbine power curve.
-Wind plants were then created by combining cells with close proximity and similar wind characteristics (subject to environmental, topographic, and other exclusions).
-Size and state-by-state distribution of wind plants were controlled to give a diverse selection of plants.
+Wind power plants were then created by combining cells with close proximity and similar wind characteristics (subject to environmental, topographic, and other exclusions).
+Size and state-by-state distribution of wind power plants were controlled to give a diverse selection of plants.
 (For example, it was necessary to reduce the minimum capacity factor threshold to get enough plants in Connecticut, Rhode Island, New Jersey, and Delaware.)

-The wind speed and power output time series for each wind plant were computed by combining the mesoscale grid output with the composite turbine power curves, the list of cells contained in each plant, and other data.
+The wind speed and power output time series for each wind power plant were computed by combining the mesoscale grid output with the composite turbine power curves, the list of cells contained in each plant, and other data.
 Adjustments were made for model biases, wake losses, the impact of gusts, availability, and other factors.

-The final site list contains 1,326 sites totaling 580 GW.
+The final site list contains 1,326 sites totaling 580 gigawatts (GW).
 The bulk of the sites fall between 100 MW and 600 MW.
 A smaller number (150) of "megasites" with rated capacities exceeding 1,000 MW were also chosen.
 All of these are in the Great Plains.
 A separate screening with a lower capacity factor threshold was performed for Connecticut, Rhode Island, New Jersey, and Delaware, with 30 sites selected in these states.

-Wind Plant Output
+Wind Power Plant Output

-Wind plant output time-series values were computed by adding up the contributions of each grid cell in the site.
+Wind power plant output time-series values were computed by summing the contributions of each grid cell in the site.
 Three composite power curves (computed by averaging two or three power curves from commercial turbines) were available, and the choice of power curve was based on the average wind speed at the site.
 Adjustments were made for model biases, wake losses, wind gusts, turbine and plant availability, and other factors.

-AWS Truepower produced hourly forecasts for three time horizons: next-day, six-hour, and four-hour.
+AWS Truepower produced hourly forecasts for three time horizons: next-day, 6-hour, and 4-hour.
 Each set of forecasts was synthesized by running a statistical forecast synthesis tool written by AWS Truepower called SynForecast.
 This tool uses actual forecasts and observed plant output to develop a set of transition probabilities that are then applied stepping forward in time from a random starting point in a process known as a Markov chain.

 Although the primary goal of the update was to mitigate the 12-hour discontinuity in aggregate profiles, the wind power conversion was also updated to better reflect future wind turbine technology.
 The 12-hour discontinuity was addressed by a technique that adjusted the correlated component of the wind power fluctuations by adding a proportion of the adjustment to each individual site.
 It was applied on a state-by-state basis.
 The updated wind power conversion incorporated new composite power curves that use larger wind turbines.